 I'm actually an engineer by day.

-I'm very an analytical minded guy.
+I'm very an analytical-minded guy.

-It's gonna give people a direct voice.
+It's going to give people a direct voice.

-Now, I'm ultimately a republic, a Republican, I have republican uh ideals and philosophies, but I think it's important to give people a direct voice, and I'm gonna use that tool to help determine how I legislate in Congress, and people across the board in this district are excited about that idea when I tell it to them, and they wonder why that's not already being done.
+And people across the board in this district are excited about that idea when I tell it to them and they wonder why that's not already being done.

 All right, Douglas, we're wishing you the best.

-You're running in uh district four.
+You're running in District 4.

 What part of Long Island is this?

-It's basically uh Nassau County.
+It's basically Nassau County.

 You might not have known that.